 Benefits of Building Your Aerobic Base

 The biggest benefit of doing aerobic work, and the one that most people are generally looking for when doing cardiovascular exercise, is that when done properly your body will be utilizing body fat as its main fuel source.
-This occurs because your body is working at a low enough effort that it can utilize the oxygen we are taking in to break down fat.
+This occurs because your body is using a low effort utilizing the oxygen we’re taking in to break down fat.
 This will happen when we keep our hearts within a certain range.
 If we exceed this, that’s when our body switches from fat to carbohydrates as its main fuel source.
 Obviously, maintaining this during a traditional HIIT workout would be extremely challenging especially when you’re sucking wind and feeling like you can’t breathe.

 Another great benefit of consistent targeted aerobic work is increased energy throughout the day.
 Almost all of the activities we do on a daily basis push our body to be operating off our aerobic systems 90% of the day.
 So whether you’re driving or sitting on the couch watching Netflix, the aerobic system is driving the bus.
 If you’re the type of person who needs 6 cups of coffee a day to survive, and you still can’t figure out why you’re still tired; there is a very good chance your aerobic system is underdeveloped and struggling to provide enough energy for you to feel normal throughout the day.
 So by adding in some targeted low-intensity cardiovascular exercise, you can start educating your body on how to provide consistent energy to your body throughout the day.